Shmupo/tweet-app-frontend/README.md

 # tweet-app-frontend
-Frontend of the TweetApp Website made using microservices and SPRING
+Frontend of the TweetApp Website made using Angular